thepoweroftwooooo/thepoweroftwooooo/README.md

 hai !
-you can call me : astro / jun-hee / bell !
+you can call me : astro / jun-hee / bell / tutorialdummy !